answer-42/mlImage/README.md

 and it has a pure keyboard interface.
 The code has been published under the BeerWare licence.

+The font is taken from http://tulrich.com/fonts/ and must be placed in the same folder as the executable.

 Copyright Sebastian Benque 2013.

 ## Usage